hackclub/hal/README.md

 ChallengeParticipant
 - Team
 - Person

-ParticipantDailyHackatimeSummary
+- Timezone

+ChallengeParticipantDailyHackatimeSummary
+- The primary key should be the date and the ChallengeParticipant
+- date - YYYY-MM-DD (postgres date)
-- ParticipatingMember
+- ChallengeParticipant
-- fromDate
+- timezone
-- toDate
+- jsonLastUpdated
 - json

 Person